 The winner: Between Kajabi vs. Thinkific the answer is clear for who wins this category: Kajabi.
 They offer a mobile app that is fairly easy to use and available to many.

 While both platforms offer a lot of great features for creators to build online courses, it seems that outside of pricing, Kajabi is the better of the two choices.
-You will get great customization options and features as well as some good monetization tools.
-A downside, however, is that your course and community space won’t be as intertwined as they could be on other platforms.
+It has a similar LMS and a powerful marketing platform.
+It also has apps, which Thinkific doesn’t.
+BUT it really doesn’t have community features and it’s really expensive.

 - Offer paid memberships.